Fold Expressions

 But ... is not an operand - it’s just part of the fold expression syntax.
 The expression only has one operand - the parameter pack called Args.

 The operand we use in a fold expression can be any expression involving the parameter pack.
-Simply using Args in isolation is the most obvious form of that, but we have more options.
+Simply using Args in isolation is the most obvious example of such an expression, but we can get more complex.

-In this example, our fold expression uses the square of each value in the parameter pack, resulting in an expression like (1*1) + (2*2) + (3*3):
+In this example, our fold expression uses the square of each value in the parameter pack, resulting in an expression equivalent to (1*1) + (2*2) + (3*3):

 #include <iostream>